St. Peter’s One Thousand, Three Hundred Year History

 St.Peter’s Church and Monastery was built on land given by King Ecgfrith of Northumbria in AD 674.

-It was founded by St. Benedict Biscop, who built St.Peter’s, Monkwearmouth and then St.Paul’s, Jarrow, seven years later as “one monastery in two places.”
+It was founded by St. Benedict Biscop, who built St.Peter’s, Monkwearmouth and followed by St.Paul’s, Jarrow, seven years later as “one monastery in two places.”

 The west wall, tower and porch survive from the original saxon church.
 The carvings in the porch, though under threat of erosion, represent some the most precious extant artwork from those times.

 Benedict Biscop brought masons, craftsmen and glaziers from the continent to build in the Roman design and a vast library from Rome to create a centre of study and a scriptorium where the Venerable Bede composed the output of his works.

 The boy Bede was born in the territory of this monastery and at the age of 7 entered the monastery under St. Ceolfrid’s tutelage.
 It was here that Bede lived, worked and worshipped.